Post-Newtonian Effective Field Theory Approach to Entanglement Harvesting, Quantum Discord and Bell's Nonlocality Bound Near a Black Hole: Nonlocality Bound

 We will only consider bipartite communication tasks with two-level systems, i.e., $a,b,x,y=\{-1,+1\}$.
 In such a case, the inequality characterizing the nonlocality is the Clauser-Horne-Shimony-Holt (CHSH) inequality \be S:=\langle a_{-1} b_{-1} \rangle + \langle a_{-1} b_{+1} \rangle + \langle a_{+1} b_{-1} \rangle - \langle a_{+1} b_{+1} \rangle \le 2\;, \ee with $\langle a_x b_y \rangle = \sum_{\{ab\}} ab \; p(ab|xy)$.
 Thus, the CHSH nonlocality bound is $S_{k={\rm CHSH}}=2$.
 One can also extend the above inequality study from nonlocality to no-signaling \cite{1980LMaPh...4...93C, Khalfin1992-KHAQCI, Rohrlich:1995cf, Brunner:2013est}, i.e., with the no-signaling conditions: $p(a|x)=p(a|xy):=\sum_{\{b\}} p(ab|xy)$ and $p(b|y)=p(b|xy):=\sum_{\{a\}} p(ab|xy)$.
 The no-signaling inequality for the bipartite qubits' {\it quantum} communication turns out to be the same as \eq{CHSH} but replacing $S_{\rm CHSH}=2$ with the Tsirelson bound $S_{\rm Tsirelson} = 2\sqrt{2}$.

 In this paper, we will adopt the reduced final state $\rho^f_{12}$ of UDW qubits as the communication channel for CHSH inequality and then examine its (non)locality.
 In this case, if a quantum state is separable, i.e., $\rho_{A B}=\sum_\lambda p_\lambda \rho_A^\lambda \otimes \rho_B^\lambda$, its corresponding $p(ab|xy)$ can be put into the form of \eq{LHVM}, thus it is local.
 According to the example considered in the EPR paper, one may infer that all entangled quantum states are nonlocal.
 In \cite{Capasso1,GISIN1991201,Selleri1}, it has been proven that all entangled pure states are nonlocal.
-However, this is not the case for entangled mixed states, i.e., there are local entangled mixed states such as some of the Werner states \cite{Werner}.
-For a quantum state $\rho$ of bipartite qubits, the quantity $S$ in CHSH inequality \eq{CHSH}, denoting it by $S_{\rho}$ since it is evaluated for a quantum state, is given by \cite{HORODECKI1995340} \be S_\rho=2 \sqrt{t_{11}^2+t_{22}^2}\;, \ee where $t_{11}^2$ and $t_{22}^2$ are the two largest eigenvalues of the matrix $T_\rho T_\rho^T$ with the $3\times 3$ matrix $(T_{\rho})_{ij}:={\mathrm {tr}}\big[\rho (\sigma_i \otimes \sigma_j) \big]$ for $i,j=1,2,3$.
+However, this is not the case for entangled mixed states; for example, some Werner states \cite{Werner} are local.
+For a quantum state $\rho$ of bipartite qubits, the quantity $S$ in the CHSH inequality \eq{CHSH}, denoting it by $S_{\rho}$ since it is evaluated for a quantum state, is given by \cite{HORODECKI1995340} \be S_\rho=2 \sqrt{t_{11}^2+t_{22}^2}\;, \ee where $t_{11}^2$ and $t_{22}^2$ are the two largest eigenvalues of the matrix $T_\rho T_\rho^T$ with the $3\times 3$ matrix $(T_{\rho})_{ij}:={\mathrm {tr}}\big[\rho (\sigma_i \otimes \sigma_j) \big]$ for $i,j=1,2,3$.
 If $S_{\rho} > S_{\mathrm {CHSH}}=2$, then the state $\rho$ can be utilized as a nonlocal quantum resource.
 Unlike concurrence or negativity, $S_{\rho}$ is not an entanglement measure as it is not a monotone under LOCC \cite{PhysRevLett.89.170401}.
 Thus, it is possible to have local entangled mixed states, such as will be seen for the $\rho^f_{12}$ considered in this paper.
 Below, we will evaluate $S_{\rho}$ up to $\mathcal{O}(g)$ to be consistent with the perturbation theory and show its behaviors for Cases I, II, and III.